iotaledger/chronicle.rs/chronicle-cql/README.md

 ## About

-Chronicle-CQL crate is for efficient decoding and encoding CQL frames in Rust language.
-The usage example of this crate can be found in [examples](../examples/README.md).
+This crate implements the functionality for decoding and encoding CQL (Cassandra Query Language) commands in Rust.

 ## Supporting the project